Dangers of Buying Drugs in the Hood

 The Hood – Then and Now

-Back in the 80s and 90s, buying and selling illicit substances was typically carried out in unsafe places.
+In the 80s and 90s, buying and selling illicit substances was typically carried out in unsafe places.
 Think dark alleyways, empty parking lots, or abandoned buildings.
 A shady man in a dark jacket would meet you somewhere private, and you would grab the goods and be on your way.
-Nowadays, with the rise of substance abuse and addiction throughout the US, buying drugs is about as simple and straightforward as going out for ice cream.
+Nowadays, with the rise of substance abuse and addiction throughout the US, buying drugs is about as simple as going out for ice cream.
 Drug dealers are not just shady characters hiding in dark corners and wearing trench coats.

 Drug dealers can be high school students, soccer moms, or engineers.
 Anyone with a prescription can sell their medication and be considered a dealer; anyone with a grow room can sell pot to their friends and be considered a dealer.
-Drug deals used to be limited to the hood, now they happen in nearly every neighborhood across the US, from upscale neighborhoods in wealthy communities to what some might refer to as the “ghetto.”
+Drug deals used to be limited to the hood.
+Now they happen in nearly every neighborhood across the US, from upscale neighborhoods in wealthy communities to what some might refer to as the “ghetto.”